Skip to main content

 jmx_password: "cassandra"

-# For an additional Cassandra running outside any container
+# For an additional Cassandra running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"